-Appendix C: Education Site Suitability Checklist' sets out, in general terms, the issues and concerns that should be looked at along with the Land Compliance Study.
+Appendix C: Education Site Suitability Checklist' sets out, in general terms, the issues and concerns that should be looked at-when considering land for schools, EY&C and other similar community uses along with the Land Compliance Study.
 The list is not exhaustive and any other features of the site or surrounding area that may impact upon its use should be brought to ECC's attention at the outset.
 Many of these criteria apply equally to other community facilities.
-It should also be noted that where there is a requirement for a new primary and secondary school then the land for these uses should be co-located to facilitate an all-through school and in a similar vein, Early Years and Childcare facilities are often preferably co-located with primary schools.
+It should also be noted that where there is a requirement for a new primary and secondary school then the land for these uses should be co-located to facilitate the potential for an all-through school and in a similar vein, Early Years and Childcare facilities are often preferably co-located with new primary schools.